i1ya/freqtrade-strategies/README.md

-# freqtrade-strategies
+# My freqtrade-strategies

-My freqtrade strategies
+Hi there!
+This is repo for freqtrade-strategies.
+I'm not a trader or financial analytics and my strategies are not a financial advise.